felipebergamin/api-telegram-bot/README.md

 ## News on v4

-Module codebase has migrated to TypeScript and all declaration files are distributed with package.
+Module codebase was migrated to TypeScript and all declaration files are distributed with package.

 ### Install
 ```sh